rubixchain/learn/content/rac.md

 aliases: ["/rac", "/asset", "/standards"]
 ---

-The Rubix Asset Contract (RAC) are rules / guidelines to enable users to develop tokens on top of Rubix Blockchain network resulting in Secondary Layer solutions, Decentralized Applications, NFT's and much more.
-It is a standard by which users can mint/transfer/verify secondary tokens or NFT's transferd/transaction through the Rubix validator network.
+The Rubix Asset Contract (RAC) are rules / guidelines to enable users to develop tokens on top of Rubix Blockchain network resulting in Secondary Layer solutions, Decentralized Applications, NFTs and much more.
+It is a standard by which users can mint/transfer/verify secondary tokens or NFTs transfer/transact through the Rubix validator network.

 Tokens minted in the Rubix network need to adhere to rules stated in the Rubix Asset Contract.
-These rules/guidelines may include details on what the token structure should look like, how they can be transfered in the network, validated by the quorum and so on.
+These rules/guidelines may include details on what the token structure should look like, how they can be transferred in the network, validated by the quorum and so on.

 ## RAC Structure

-The illustration shown below represents the anatomy of an RAC token, whether it be an NFT, an L2 coin or a app token minted on Rubix blockchain, will look like.
+The illustration shown below represents the anatomy of an RAC token, whether it be an NFT, a L2 coin or an app token minted on Rubix blockchain, will look like.

 <!DOCTYPE html>
 <html>